 (different limb, different tree)

 If one can accept the possibilities drafted out in my view from the Martian Canals, (above), then a lot of baggage which has been taken for granted since PoA is suddenly rendered superfluous.
 The whole theory of Snape-loved-Lily in particular is now completely in excess of the requirements of the projected story arc.
-At least in the usual iteration favored in fanon.
+Or at least in the iteration usually favored in fanon.

 Snape-loved-Lily is one of those theories that leaps out of the margins (not, let me point out to you, the text) of PoA, grabs you by the throat, and hangs on like static cling, even in the face of no textual support whatsoever.